 Once your savings is taken care of, use the remaining cash to pay your bills.
 Any money remaining can be used for fun and leisure.
 This method is a no excuses savings approach.
 No matter what else is happening in your life, you are paying yourself by contributing to your savings.
 This habit ensures that your savings and investments experience a steady growth rate.

-Income and Compensation To be self-sufficient in our economy, everyone needs some type of income; which is money to pay the bills and other living expenses.
+What’s in Your Compensation Package?
+To be self-sufficient in our economy, everyone needs some type of income; which is money to pay the bills and other living expenses.
 This comes in many shapes and forms.
-When you have a job, the total compensation from your employer consists of more than just the paycheck you get.
-Different employers offer Read More…
+The foundation of your income potential is often set by your education and career choice.
+There is a strong relationship Read More…

 Bankruptcy is a type of forced debt settlement, and it is a legal procedure.
 When you declare bankruptcy, the court will gather all your unsecured creditors together to hear about the debts you owe.
 They will then examine all your assets and determine a plan to pay out as much as they can to settle as many debts as possible.

-Debt Management Services If you find yourself over your head in debt, there is always a light at the end of the tunnel.
+Getting Help With Debt Repayment If you find yourself over your head in debt, there is always a light at the end of the tunnel.
 Credit counseling agencies, both for-profit and non-profit, exist in every state to help people build a clear, workable path back to a healthy personal financial situation.
-If you do need the help Read More…
+If you do need Read More…

 Consolidating your debt means taking out one big loan and using that money to pay off all outstanding balances from your previous loans.

-Debt Negotiation Most adults have faced a financial emergency, when an unexpected event has broken their budget or spending plan into pieces.
+How to Negotiate With Creditors Most adults have faced a financial emergency, when an unexpected event has broken their budget or spending plan into pieces.
 Sometimes more than one emergency has occurred in a short period of time, causing debt balances to spiral out of control.
-Even in extreme circumstances, it is still possible to keep your personal finances under Read More…
+Even in extreme circumstances, it is still possible to keep your Read More…

-Juggling Bills Financial emergencies happen to everyone; like your car breaks down and it drains your bank account to pay for the repairs.
+The Art of Juggling Many Bills in a Pinch Financial emergencies happen to everyone; like your car breaks down and it drains your bank account to pay for the repairs.
 However, that doesn’t mean your bills will be put on hold while you catch-up.
-They will continue to be due, even though you won’t have enough money to pay for them this Read More…
+They will continue to be due, even though you won’t have Read More…

-Researching Purchases Every person makes hundreds of purchase decisions every month.
+How Do You Stop Impulse Purchases?
+Every person makes hundreds of purchase decisions every month.
 Think about how many individual items you choose when buying groceries.
 Which fruits or vegetables will you buy?
 Which cleaning product will you pick up?
-What if you need new batteries… An important step in managing your personal finances is to understand the reasons Read More…
+What if you need new batteries… An important step in managing your personal finances is Read More…

-Work Versus Study Every high school student makes a choice when they are about to graduate – enter the job market right away, enter a trade school, or enroll in a university?
+Go to College or Start Working?
+Every high school student makes a choice when they are about to graduate – enter the job market right away, enter a trade school, or enroll in a university?
 Everyone will make the same kind of choice many times throughout their lives.
-If you first choose to work, the option is usually Read More…
+If you first choose to work, the Read More…

-Protecting Against Fraud In the past, information about your bank transactions, credit card transactions, investment statements, and other financial paperwork came through paper documents.
+How to Avoid Identity Theft, Scams & Fraud In the past, information about your bank transactions, credit card transactions, investment statements, and other financial paperwork came through paper documents.
 People were told to keep these documents safe or shred them when they were not longer needed.
 Today, the majority of our financial records can be accessed online.
-Apart from a Read More…
+Apart Read More…

 A contract is a legally binding agreement between two parties (people, companies, or both) in which something of value is exchanged.
 One party promises to do something in return for a something else.
 Since a contract is legally binding, if one party does not do what was agreed upon, the other party can sue them in court to either enforce the contract or receive compensation.
 Contracts are involved in personal and business dealings, so it is important that you understand the rules governing them.